shrishaildhole/Hostel-Management/README.md

 # Hostel-Management Project

-In this project use C# , Windows Form , MVC and SQL
+In this project use C# , Windows Form , Master Page and SQL